 The Impressionism movement furnishes the clearest instance in the history of art of a new visual discovery, made in a spirit of pure research (and benefiting from the new metal tubes of paint which facilitated outdoor oil painting) which produced in the long run a new kind of beauty.
 In the short run it produced what most art critics of the 1870s were pleased to regard as a new type of ugliness.
 To them it seemed ugly, not because its colour schemes were more violent and its outlines more vague than in the art with which they were familiar, but simply because they themselves were too insensitive to recognize the essential truth of these new qualities, and because they were still hankering after their tree in the foreground and open space in the centre.
 Impressionism then is the final attempt of the nineteenth century to paint just what the eye sees.
 Its virtues were that it enlarged visual experience, widened the bracket once more.
 Its chief weakness was that its exponents were entirely at the mercy of nature.
 The kind of truth it fastened on was the truth of the passing moment, the 'impression' that a man would retain on his retina if he allowed himself to look at a given scene for a few seconds only.
 (But see Paul Durand-Ruel (1831-1922), the Impressionist patron and dealer.)

 Claude Monet (1840-1926) implemented his Impressionist program of naturalism quite conscientiously, depicting Nature exactly as he found her, no matter how jarring her colours.
 He was one of the best landscape artists seen in France as long as he remained faithful to what he saw: his own personal sense of colour was sometimes awful.
 Camille Pissarro (1830-1903) was not as objective and a little more emotional.
 Alfred Sisley (1839-1899) was an equally accurate observer, though across a narrower range.
 These three were the shock troops of the movement.
-(For Renoir, see below.)
+(For more on what Impressionist painters were aiming for, please see: Characteristics of Impressionist Painting 1870-1910.)
 In comparison, Manet (1832-83) and Degas (1834-1917) were associated with the style but in a less committed way.
 They were finer artists if only because their interests ranged beyond the mere 'look' of things.
 Complete objectivity is an impossibility; even the camera cannot achieve it, for the man behind the camera who selects his length of exposure, his subject matter, his time of day, cannot help imposing his choice even on the machine.
 As far as a human being can achieve it, Manet did so.
 Before him perhaps Velazquez was the painter who least obtrudes his own temperament, and it was to Velazquez and, to a lesser extent, to Frans Hals, that Manet turned at first; and it was in homage to Velazquez rather than to Titian that he painted his celebrated Olympia.
 He was more conscious of the impact of light than Velazquez, and of the way in which light interferes with local colour, but except in his later plein-air pictures done under the influence of the Impressionist landscape painters, he did not adopt the 'divisionist' technique by which Monet depicted the vibration of light.
 Degas was not particularly interested in the impact of light, but he was fascinated by something equally transient - the unpremeditated gestures of everyday life.
 Other important French painters who contributed to Impressionism included: Eugene Boudin (1824-98), Berthe Morisot (1841-95), Gustave Caillebotte (1848-94), Gauguin (1848-1903), and Toulouse-Lautrec (1864-1901).

 Brilliant though the best exponents of Impressionism were, there is something essential that they lack.
 Merely to record, to be 'only an eye', is not quite enough.
 What else could they have done?
 It's difficult to say, except that the Post-Impressionist painters who came after them, seemed to penetrate deeper.
 Perhaps one can make the distinction clearer by saying that when Cezanne (1839-1906) or van Gogh painted they created something, whereas Monet and Sisley merely caught something.
 That, of course, is only half the truth, but it is an important half-truth nevertheless.
 It constitutes the turning point in the whole direction of art at the end of the nineteenth century.
 One might say that with Cezanne the pendulum that Giotto started swinging in the direction of realism came to a pause and that it has now begun to swing back, just as it did at the start of the Byzantine era.
 Monet and Degas snatched at visual experience; Cezanne and Picasso construct and reconstruct on a basis of visual experience.
 In doing so they are far closer to the main tradition of art than their predecessors.